Chicago, IL · AI Automation & GTM Engineering

 Reads inbound correspondence and flags genuine expansion signals before anyone has to go looking for them.
 The hard part isn't detection, it's restraint.
 A classifier that fires on everything is noise wearing a useful costume, and a team learns to ignore it within a week.
 So the whole system is tuned around what it chooses not to surface.

 The temptation was to let a model "read everything and decide."
-I built it deterministic instead, classification with tight thresholds, not an agent with opinions.
-A flag a human trusts is worth more than ten the model finds interesting.
+I built it as classification with tight thresholds instead, tuned so a flag a human trusts is worth more than ten the model finds interesting.
 Precision is the product; the cleverness is invisible on purpose.

 Retrieval & content